 Repairs and fixes required in a restaurant can also burn a hole in your pocket.
 There is no denying that a brick and mortar real estate requires continuous maintenance.
 Maintaining furniture, electrical appliances, and other kitchen equipment, restaurant decor, leaking pipes or ceiling, etc., all require a lot of efforts and of course- money.

 Food trucks, on the other hand, can do well with just a little maintenance and repairs here and there over time.

 With better quality food (as compared to the street vendors) at a marginally lesser price, Food Trucks have become the latest fad among the consumers as well.

 - Inexpensive: Almost all food trucks are pocket-friendly; a meal at food trucks starts from as low as Rs.50.
 The famous Lalit Food Truck which was started by the Lalit Hotel on Barakhamba Road claims to target audience that cannot afford a five-star restaurant, yet desire a scrumptious, quality meal.
-Vegetarian dishes at the five-star associated food truck start with Rs 150-Rs 200 and non-vegetarian dishes start from Rs 200.
+Vegetarian dishes at the five-star associated food truck start at Rs 150-Rs 200 and non-vegetarian dishes start from Rs 200.

 Since the food costs are low, you can please your customers with budget-friendly meals.

 - Health and Hygiene: Food trucks are a safer and healthier alternative to street food.
-Food from street vendors is generally considered as unsafe for consumption.
+Food from street vendors is generally considered unsafe for consumption.
 With growing health consciousness, more and more people are switching to alternatives like small restaurants and food trucks.